DiamondLightSource/dodal/docs/how-to/where-does-logic-belong.rst

 But where in dodal?!
 ---------------------------

-For devices, ideally, we would like every device which is used across different beamlines to have a base device in dodal/devices.
+For devices, ideally we would like every device which is used across different beamlines to have a base device in dodal/devices.
 If a beamline has a modified version of this device, they can subclass the base class into ``dodal/devices/ixx``.
 The base device should be the best attempt to contain the minimum signals + logic that any variation of that device might contain.
 See `BaseDCM` as an example here.

 .. image:: ../assets/where-to-put-dodal-logic.png